Bob Mathias: Early life and athletic career

 At Helsinki in 1952, Mathias established himself as one of the world's greatest all-around athletes.
 He won the decathlon by the astounding margin of 912 points, which established a new world record, and he became the first person to successfully defend an Olympic decathlon title.
 He returned to the United States as a national hero.
 His 7,887 point total at the Helsinki Olympics remained the school record at Stanford for 63 years until it was broken in 2015 by a freshman, Harrison Williams.
 In 1952, he was the first person to compete in an Olympics and a Rose Bowl the same year.

+After the 1952 Olympics, Mathias retired from athletic competition.